Matschie's tree-kangaroo: Range

 Matschie's tree-kangaroos are restricted to the Huon peninsula of Papua New Guinea, a subdivision of Tumbanan faunal province, and are the only tree-kangaroos found there.
 They are also residents on the island of Umboi, which is just off the coast of Papua New Guinea.
 However, most scientists believe the tree-kangaroos were introduced onto this island and were not originally found there.
-The Matschies' prefer to live in deciduous forests and tropical rainforests because they remain in trees for most of their days.
-They mainly live in the northeast interior of New Guinea and their home range sizes consists of about 25 hectares of the area.
+The Matschie’s tree-kangaroo prefer to live in deciduous forests and tropical rainforests due to their largely arboreal nature.
+Their home range consists of about 25 hectares of the area.

 Diet

-The Matschie's tree-kangaroos are mainly folivorous, eating anything from leaves, sap, insects, flowers, and nuts.
-It was also found that they have eaten chickens in captivity as well as feeding on a variety of plants, carrots, lettuce, bananas, potatoes, hard-boiled eggs, and yams.
-Since they eat high fiber foods, they only eat maybe about 1 to 2 hours throughout the day and the other time of the day they are resting and digesting their food.
-Their digestion is similar to that of the ruminants; they have a large, tubiform forestomach, where most of the fermentation and breakdown of tough material takes place at; in the hind stomach, there is a mucosa lining with many glands that help absorption begin here.
+The Matschie's tree-kangaroo is mainly folivorous, and regularly consumes leaves, sap, insects, flowers, and nuts.
+In captivity, Matschie’s tree-kangaroo will eat apples, carrots, lettuce, bananas, kale, potatoes, hard-boiled eggs, celery, corn, and yams.
+It was also found that they will eat chickens in captivity.
+Since they eat high-fiber foods, they may only eat approximately 1 to 2 hours throughout the day, and the remainder of the day is spent resting and digesting their food.
+Their digestion is similar to that of the ruminants; they have a large, tubiform forestomach, where most of the fermentation and breakdown of tough material takes place at; in the hind stomach, there is a mucosa lining with many glands that help absorption begin there.